Leica CL vs Nikon D3400

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.